uriel1998/skipa/README.md

 ## 5. Todo

-#TODO - cli-only?
+* cli-only?
-#TODO - just make sure there's no mismatches mode
+* just make sure there's no mismatches mode
-#TODO - just make sure there's no empty mode
+* just make sure there's no empty mode
-#TODO - Mendeley renaming and metadata writing
+* Mendeley renaming and metadata writing
-#TODO - is there OCR mode
+* is there OCR mode